HuyPhan3002/Renewable-Energy-Predictive-Maintenance-System-RE-PMS-/read_me.txt

 weighted avg       0.99      0.99      0.99      5000

 After training, the model the model has 99% precision and 81% recall when predicting failure.
+In total, the model have the accuracy of 98.88%.

 Sample email:
 [QUAR] ⚠️ Predictive Maintenance Alert: Potential Failures Detected